MLA Style Guide

 - Other contributors,

 - Containers are the larger wholes in which the source is located.
 For example, if you want to cite a poem that is listed in a collection of poems, the individual poem is the source, while the larger collection is the container.
 The title of the container is usually italicized and followed by a comma, since the information that follows next describes the container.

-- A journal, magazine, or newspaper article, or a song or piece of music on an album should be in quotation marks.
+- Articles from journals, magazines, or newspapers, and songs or pieces of music on an album should be in quotation marks.

 The in-text citation is a brief reference within your text that indicates the source you consulted.
-It should properly attribute any ideas, paraphrases, or direct quotations to your source and should direct readers to the associated entry in the list of works cited.
+It should properly attribute any ideas, paraphrases, or direct quotations to your source and should direct readers to an entry in the list of works cited.

-An in-text citation consists of the author’s name and page number in parentheses:
+Include an in-text citation whenever you summarize the ideas of another author.
+An in-text citation consists of the author’s name and page number in parentheses.